kayak/redux-data-model/README.md

 ## Benefits

 * Easy to use and learn.
-Only a few public interfaces (i.e. combineModelReducers, subscribersRootSaga, Model, Subscriber, connectResux or equivalent hooks).
+Only a few public interfaces (i.e. combineModelReducers, resuxRootSaga, Model, connectResux or equivalent hooks).
 * Boilerplate reduction (i.e. actions, dispatchers, reducers).
 * Immutability with normal JavaScript objects and arrays.
 No new APIs to learn!
 * Async, typescript, memoised selectors, and hooks support.